-Janette Allegue, was born in Havana, Cuba in 1971, with an unconventional childhood, where paintbrushes and colors take over her world, from an early age she venture into art capturing the beauty of her surroundings at every step,
+Janette Allegue, was born in Havana, Cuba 1971, with an unconventional childhood, where paintbrushes and colors take over her world, from an early age she venture into art capturing the beauty of her surroundings at every step, thus converting landscapes and traditional scenes into her favorites themes.

-different events of her life are reflected in her works, contrasting this with long periods of time where she does not dare to paint.
+Without becoming interested in the study of art professionally, she continues to enrich her passion for painting in a self-taught way, with untiring periods of work, where the different events of her life are reflected in her works, contrasting this with long periods of time where she does not dare to pain.

 In Spain, she takes up again the brushes, this time guided by a deep nostalgia, thus